International Financial Reporting Standards: Economic effects

+Using common accounting standards improves the transparency and comparability of company accounts, thus increasing the efficiency of the EU capital market and reducing the cost of raising capital for companies.
 Many researchers have studied the effects of IFRS adoption, but results are unclear.
 For example, one study used data from 26 countries to study the economic consequences of mandatory IFRS adoption.
 It showed that, on average, even though market liquidity increases around the time IFRS is introduced, it is unclear whether IFRS mandate adoption is the sole reason for observed market effects.
 Firms' reporting incentives, law enforcement, and increased comparability of financial reports can also explain the effects.

 The adoption of IFRS in the European Union is a special case because it is an element of wider reforms aiming to consolidate the economies of member countries.
 One study reports positive market effects for companies adopting IFRS, but these positive effects occurred even before the transition took place.
 Another study looked at the development of the stock market in Poland; it found positive effects associated with Poland joining the EU but no specific effect attributable to its adoption of IFRS.
 Interestingly, member states maintain a large degree of independence in setting national accounting standards for companies that prefer to stay local.